 Minimalist Fishing is the careful accumulation of quality fishing behaviors, knowledge, skill, technique and gear.
 Things that do not provide genuine value & results are freely – intentionally – discarded.
 Minimalist Fishermen catch more fish by constantly evaluating and optimizing what they do on and off the water.
 They keep what works, and toss what doesn’t.

-Articles and videos are posted on a weekly basis.
+Articles and videos are posted every week.
 Here’s what you can expect:

 An interesting concept to chew on this week while you make time to fish.